Sgoettschkes/dotfiles/README.md

 [@Sgoettschkes](https://twitter.com/Sgoettschkes) on dotfiles

-A collection of my dotfiles.
+A collection of my dotfiles; A list of the software I use; A set of instructions used to setup my environment

 ## Installation